lifelib-dev/lifelib/makedocs/source/libraries/basiclife/index.rst

 :mod:`~basiclife.BasicTerm_S` and :mod:`~basiclife.BasicTerm_M`
 are new business models, i.e. all model points are issued at time 0.
-Both of the models produces the exact same results but in different ways.
+Both of the models produce the exact same results but in different ways.

 The :mod:`~basiclife.BasicTerm_S` model defines and executes formulas for each model point separately, while the :mod:`~basiclife.BasicTerm_M` model executes each formula at each time step for all model points at once.
 They produce the same results for the same model point.
 :mod:`~basiclife.BasicTerm_S` is straight forward, and its formulas are easier to understand, but it runs slower.
 It's suitable for validation purposes.
-:mod:`~basiclife.BasicTerm_M` is runs fast, but its formulas are expressed as vector operations and can be more complex in some places.
+:mod:`~basiclife.BasicTerm_M` runs fast, but its formulas are expressed as vector operations and can be more complex in some places.

 :mod:`~basiclife.BasicTerm_SE` and :mod:`~basiclife.BasicTerm_ME`
-can projects in-force policies at time 0 as well as new business policies at 0 or any future time.
+project the cashflows of in-force policies at time 0 as well as new business policies at 0 or any future time.
 :mod:`~basiclife.BasicTerm_ME` is to :mod:`~basiclife.BasicTerm_SE`
 as :mod:`~basiclife.BasicTerm_M` is :mod:`~basiclife.BasicTerm_S`.
-Formulas in :mod:`~basiclife.BasicTerm_ME` apply to all the model point at a time while :mod:`~basiclife.BasicTerm_S` carries out projection for each model point separately.
+Formulas in :mod:`~basiclife.BasicTerm_ME` apply to all the model point at a time while :mod:`~basiclife.BasicTerm_SE` carries out projection for each model point separately.

 How to Use the Library